Last Updated : | Wide Angle Software

 Optionally, you can specify that iTunes should encrypt this backup for additional security of your data.
-When you opt to encrypt your devices backup data, iTunes asks you for a password.
+When you opt to encrypt your devices backup data, iTunes asks you to create a password.

 The screenshot below shows the area within iTunes where these settings are made...

 TouchCopy is able to read encrypted backups (see below), however, you can remove password encryption by clicking on the "Encrypt iPhone Backup" checkbox in iTunes. iTunes will ask you to enter your existing backup password before removing encryption.

 Forgot your backup encryption password for your device?
 Find out how to reset your password or remove backup encryption.

 TouchCopy is able to view data on encrypted devices, however, you need to provide TouchCopy the password you used to when opting to encrypt this data using iTunes.

 TouchCopy will detect that the data on your device is encrypted and prompt you to enter the backup encryption password...